chiperific/promistasks/README.md

 6. Get data from Google:
   - On a cron job every hour
   - On staff user login.
 Update everything in the background (delayed_job)
-1. Destroy PropertyTracker

 ## Keep in mind
---**--**--**
-- If you rename your default tasklist, it will rename the property and everyone else's default tasklist.
-HMMMM.
-Can probably be handled through TasklistsClient (don't ever update the Property)
-- Shouldn't I be calling Property.where(is_default: true).first in TasklistClient.sync?!???!
---**--**--**
 - PRIVATE properties must take self.tasks.map(&:owners &:creators) into account before removing
 - Bring in tasklists and tasks from the app on user.create
 - initialization_template tasks will use property.creator for task.creator && task.owner